the human powered ski experience

 Maybe the closest to perfection I have ever seen.
 With great access to stellar pitches on all aspects, Iceland is human-powered skiing heaven.
 It doesn't get more dramatic than the combination of rugged, white peaks, crazy weather and the proximity to the ocean that Iceland offers.
 Great snow, incredible settings and long days make for truly epic experiences.
 I am there for the last half of April until late May.
 (Click here for more details... )

 The place that has captured my heart since 2004.
 I own a guide service called Chile Powder Adventures.
 There is no place in the world that offers such adventure, and there is no one else guiding in the this place like I do – 100% human-powered, often exploratory, with local knowledge at the highest standard of care.
+Looking for an adventure?
 I am in Chile for the months of August, September and October.
 (Click here for more details...)